LaunchCodeEducation/intro-to-web-dev-curriculum/content/react-part-2/reading/mapping/index.md

 ```
 {{% /notice %}}

 We have a collection of `months` and `seasons`.
-We don't have any `id` values declared at this time.
+We don't have any `id` values declared in the JSON file.
 Keys need to be either a number or string.
 Let's use the `month` values as our keys.

 {{% notice blue "Example without ID" "rocket" %}}